AmberWouters13/My1steGitProject/My1steGitProject.md

 - Dev area: folder where i develop my project

-- Staging area: ogranize, to prepare , intermediate area to organize and to plan and commit
+- Staging area: ogranize, to prepare, intermediate area to organize and to plan and commit

 - local repository: Save your timeline